-TiVo hasn’t released any sales figures for its new OTT dongle yet.
+TiVo hasn’t released any sales figures for its new OTT dongle yet the TiVo Stream 4K.
 But the device does seem to be having enough sales traction with its $49 introductory price for the company to extend the promotion through the end of July.

 Or maybe it’s lack of sales traction?